oxidecomputer/sb2_poc/blog.md

 Before discussing the exploit, it's worth thinking about the higher level
 problem: how do you update your software on a microcontroller once it leaves the factory?
-This turns out to be at [tricky problem](https://interrupt.memfault.com/blog/device-firmware-update-cookbook) where a bug can result in a non-functional device.
+This turns out to be a [tricky problem](https://interrupt.memfault.com/blog/device-firmware-update-cookbook) where a bug can result in a non-functional device.
 To make this problem easier, chip makers like NXP will provide some method to put the chip in a mode that allows for safe modification of flash.
 NXP offers this via its In System Programming (ISP) mode.

-ISP allows a host (typically a general purpose computer) to send commands to the target.
+ISP mode allows a host (typically a general purpose computer) to send commands to the target.
 The LPC55S69 supports multiple protocols (UART, SPI, I2C, CAN on some variants) for sending commands.
 The [commands](https://github.com/NXPmicro/spsdk/blob/9caefd8b7a4183afe5d696a577b49383bac2c18d/spsdk/mboot/commands.py) allow for reading and writing various parts of the chip including flash.